yogeshverma1998/AbODE_/README.md

 - tqdm
 - Biopython

 Make sure to have the correct version of each library as some errors might arise due to version-mismatch.
-The libraries-version of the local conda env are in `env_list.txt`
+The libraries-version of the local conda env is in `env_list.txt`
 ## Datasets
-Datasets are placed in "data/" folder.
-Note that [Structural Antibody Dataset](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabdab) is an evolutionaey dataset in which new structures are added each week.
-The model has been evaluated on a same specification as other competing methods in benchmarks.
+Datasets are placed in the "data/" folder.
+Note that [Structural Antibody Dataset](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabdab) is an evolutionary dataset in which new structures are added each week.
+The model has been evaluated on the same specification as other competing methods in benchmarks.

 ## Evaluation: